Skip to Content

 Implementing strategic measures such as regular veterinary check-ups, diligent hoof care, balanced nutrition, and appropriate training can significantly mitigate the risk of leg injuries.
 While not foolproof, these preventative steps are crucial in safeguarding the health and well-being of our equine companions.

-As we conclude this discussion, I invite you to share your thoughts and experiences.
+I invite you to share your thoughts and experiences.
 Have you faced similar decisions?
 What preventative measures have you found effective in protecting your horses from injury?
 Your feedback enriches our conversation and helps build a community of informed and compassionate caretakers.

 Together, we can strive for a future where the need to make such heartbreaking decisions is less frequent through better understanding, care, and preventive practices.